Gwen-Bradbury/MS4/README.md

 - As a site superuser, I want to be able to add and edit content easily.

 - As a site superuser, I want the option to delete inputs if necessary.

-- As a site superuser, I want confirmation before deleting something.

 - As a site superuser, I dont want the public editing/deleting my inputs.